weibeld/terraform-aws-kubeadm/README.md

 The module is intended to be used for experiments.
 It automates the process of bootstrapping a cluster, which allows you to create a series of clusters quickly and then run experiments on them.

-The module does on purpose not produce production-ready cluster, for example, by installing a CNI plugin, because this might interfer with experiments that you want to run on the bootstrapped clusters.
+The module does on purpose not produce production-ready cluster, for example, by installing a CNI plugin, because this might interfere with experiments that you want to run on the bootstrapped clusters.

-In other words, since the module does not intall a CNI plugin by default, you can use this module to test arbitrary configurations of CNI plugins on a freshly bootstrapped cluster.
+In other words, since the module does not install a CNI plugin by default, you can use this module to test arbitrary configurations of CNI plugins on a freshly bootstrapped cluster.

 ## Quick start